 In addition, a phenomenon called gastric dumping ( a cause of reactive hypoglycemia) can be determined through observing specific patterns in insulin release and glucose levels over the span of the test.

-Below are the 4 Stages of Insulin Resistance in Increasing Order of Severity on the Insulin Glucose Challenge Test
+The 4 Stages of Insulin Resistance in Increasing Order of Severity on the Insulin Glucose Challenge Test

 (Ref: J. R. Kraft, 2011)